pinomo1/nand2tetris_hack_asm_project/README.md

  4. One can actually make something bigger out of this = it has some potential

 I have to rewrite this README, it's already 1AM, I dunno what I am writting about

+If you do not know what was the project about:
+"Draw a pattern on the screen (You can draw any pattern).
+You can after scrolling it, make a simple animation and using the Keyboard to control it.
+If you have time try to make a simple game (The project must be written in HACK assembly language)."